SnowyJaguar1034/ModMail-Help/yagpdb/custom-instance.md

 - custom instance
 - custom bot
 -
-- customomize name
+- customize name
-- customomize profile
+- customize profile
-- customomize banner
+- customize banner
-- customomize icon
+- customize icon
-- customomize avatar
+- customize avatar
-- customomize pfp
+- customize pfp
-- customomize status
+- customize status
-- customomize instance
+- customize instance
-- customomize bot
+- customize bot
 -
-- customomise name
+- customise name
-- customomise profile
+- customise profile
-- customomise banner
+- customise banner
-- customomise icon
+- customise icon
-- customomise avatar
+- customise avatar
-- customomise pfp
+- customise pfp
-- customomise status
+- customise status
-- customomise instance
+- customise instance
-- customomise bot
+- customise bot
 -
-- customomize the name
+- customize the name
-- customomize the profile
+- customize the profile
-- customomize the banner
+- customize the banner
-- customomize the icon
+- customize the icon
-- customomize the avatar
+- customize the avatar
-- customomize the pfp
+- customize the pfp
-- customomize the status
+- customize the status
-- customomize the instance
+- customize the instance
-- customomize the bot
+- customize the bot
 -
-- customomise the name
+- customise the name
-- customomise the profile
+- customise the profile
-- customomise the banner
+- customise the banner
-- customomise the icon
+- customise the icon
-- customomise the avatar
+- customise the avatar
-- customomise the pfp
+- customise the pfp
-- customomise the status
+- customise the status
-- customomise the instance
+- customise the instance
-- customomise the bot
+- customise the bot
 -
 - change the name
 - change the profile